 The UN says that $11 billion a year is needed for water infrastructure investment and $15 billion of the 2008 US stimulus package was similarly spent.

-At the top of the shopping list to participate here should be the Claymore S&P Global Water Index ETF (CGW).
-You can get is for a bargain now, as it has just fallen by more than 10% since the stock market melt down began.
+At the top of the shopping list to participate here would be the Guggenheim S&P Global Water Index ETF (CGW).

-You can also visit the PowerShares Water Resource Portfolio (PHO), the First Trust ISE Water Index Fund (FIW), or the individual stocks Veolia Environment (VE), Tetra-Tech (TTEK) and Pentair (PNR).
+You can also check out the PowerShares Water Resources Portfolio (PHO), the First Trust ISE Water Index Fund (FIW), or the individual stocks Veolia Environment (VEOEY), Tetra-Tech (TTEK) and Pentair (PNR).

 Bonus Question: Which country has the world’s greatest water resources?
 Siberia, which could become a major exporter of H2O to China in the decades to come.